nicholeemma/conquest/README.md

 **url.py** directs which function corresponds to the page

+**Attention:** The token can be out of date, you might need to update the token in view.py line 44

 ### What can be improved in the future

 1. Form validation (For now, I used a content length limit as one rule of form.
 In the future, the form can validate whether the picture link is accessible and workable)